ratschlab/metagraph/metagraph/docs/source/quick_start.rst

     K=31
     ./KMC/kmc -ci5 -t4 -k$K -m5 -fm SRR403017.fasta.gz SRR403017.cutoff_5 ./KMC
     metagraph build -v -p 4 -k $K --mem-cap-gb 10 -o graph SRR403017.cutoff_5.kmc_pre

+.. note:: In the above example, we use ``./KMC`` as the directory where KMC will store its
+          intermediate caches.
+Depending on your input data, this directory should be at a location with a sufficient amount of free intermediate storage space.

 Construct with disk swap
 """"""""""""""""""""""""